 My car has severe rust in the fender.
 Is it beyond repair?

-In some very typical cases, the rust has spread all around the original shock mount, which may eventually tear off completely from the body and look really awfull.
-In other cases, it remains barely attached, typically in the lower portion of the mount near the frame rail, and is rusted in the upper portion.
-Rust may spread in other areas in the fender as well, which is very common.
+In typical cases, the rust spreads all around the original shock mount, which may eventually tear off completely from the body and look really awfull.
+In other typical cases, it remains barely attached to the body, typically in the lower portion of the mount near the frame rail, and is rusted in the upper portion.
+Rust may spread in other areas in the fender as well, which is very common too.

-Before the repair, it may look like there is no hope to repair it (a lot of rust, teared metal, crumbles falling off), yet it is totally repairable.
+At first sight, it may look like there is no hope to repair it (a lot of rust… teared metal… pieces falling off), yet it is totally repairable.
 The shock can be secured to the frame with our product, then the wheel arch can be cleaned and resealed to prevent further corrosion.

-A surprising number of our customers have reported us having been told, prior to finding our product, that their vehicle was not repairable.
-Well, guess what, they are now back on the road with confidence, they are glad to let us know, and that happens again and again.
+A surprising number of our customers have been told, prior to finding our product, that their vehicle was beyond repair.
+Well, their vehicle is now back on the road and they are glad to let us know.
+That happens again and again.
 Extending the useful life of those vehicles is one of our company’s goals, and is truly rewarding.
-We hope yours is the next one we can save!
+Hoping yours is the next one we can save!

 Do you sell replacement wheel arch panels?